WHY CONDUCT AN EYE IRRITATION TEST?

-- The test item is applied to the surface of the EpiOcular™ models: triplicate models are dosed at the apical surface with 100μl.
+- The test item is applied to the surface of the corneal models: triplicate models are dosed at the apical surface with 50μl (liquid) or 50mg (solid).

-- Controls consist of ultrapure water (negative control) and 0.3% Triton X-100 (positive control).
+- Controls consist of ultrapure water (negative control) and methyl acetate (positive control).

-- The dosed skin models are placed into a cell culture incubator for 1 hour, 5 hours and 24 hours (triplicate models per time point).
+- The dosed cornea models are placed into a cell culture incubator for 30 minutes (liquids) or 6 hours (solids).

-- Test items and control substances are removed from the skin models surface by washing.
+- Test items and control substances are removed from the cornea models’surface by washing.

-- Following a post-exposure soak in culture medium, the viability of the EpiOcular™ models is assessed by MTT conversion.
+- Following a post-exposure soak in culture medium, the viability of the corneal models is assessed by MTT conversion.
 MTT solution is applied to the surface of the models and placed into a cell culture incubator for 3 hours.
-The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at roomtemperature for 2 hours.
+The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours.

 - Triplicate samples of the extracted formazan solution are transferred to a microplate and the formazan product is quantified by absorbance spectrophotometry (wavelength 570nm).

-- A range of acceptance criteria must be satisfied in order for the experimental run to be valid.
+- A range of acceptance criteria must be satisfied in accordance with the OECD Test Guideline.